AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58442-fixes-issue-devices-768px-mobile-view-instead-desktop.md

 <u>Expected results</u>:

-Menu and Header loads as a desktop view.
+Menu and header loads as a desktop view.

 <u>Actual results</u>:

-Menu and Header loads as a mobile view.
+Menu and header loads as a mobile view.

 ## Apply the patch